 Key benefits of the DVA program

-DVA offers graduates a range of learning and development opportunities, both internally run and externally facilitated by the APSC.
+DVA offers graduates a range of learning and development opportunities, both internally run and externally facilitated by the Australian Public Service Commission.

-At DVA, graduate supervisors are all required to complete a training workshop before graduates arrive, this prepares them with leadership skills and the required knowledge to provide you with support throughout your graduate year (and beyond).
+At DVA, graduate supervisors are all required to complete a training workshop before graduates arrive.
+This prepares supervisors with the leadership skills and required knowledge to provide you with support throughout your graduate year (and beyond).

-All employees of DVA are required to write a performance agreement, and undertake ongoing performance feedback sessions with their managers.
-Graduates are involved in this process and are required to undertake mid and final rotation feedback sessions with their supervisors.
-This is to ensure that you are staying on track and achieving the key goals identified.
-This will also give you the opportunity to ask questions or identify new projects that you may want to work on within your placement.
+All employees of DVA, including graduates, are required to write a performance agreement and participate in regular, ongoing performance feedback with their managers.
+The performance feedback scheme is designed to ensure that you are staying on track and achieving your key work goals.
+It also gives you the opportunity to ask questions or identify new projects that you may want to work on within your placement.

-Graduates at DVA participate in an Australian award-winning graduate development program, leading to a Diploma of Government qualification, which is facilitated by the Australian Public Service Commission, and involves face-to-face training and the opportunity to work on major projects that aim to resolve issues facing DVA.
-On completion of this Diploma, credit points are available towards completion of a Graduate Diploma or a Masters in Public Administration at the University of Canberra.
+Graduates at DVA participate in an Australian award-winning Graduate Development Program (GDP), leading to a Diploma of Government qualification.
+The GDP is facilitated by the Australian Public Service Commission and involves face-to-face training and the opportunity to work on a major project in a small team of three to five graduates.

 View further information about external training

-A range of internally run training is also available, including the introduction of self-paced e-learning opportunities in 2013.
+A range of internal DVA training is also available, including self-paced e-learning opportunities.

 DVA offers employees generous study assistance and study leave should they desire to further their education after the graduate program year.
-The Diploma of Government completed by all graduates, counts towards credit points for the completion of a Graduate Diploma or a Masters in Public Administration at the University of Canberra.
-Aside from external-based education, DVA offers a range of internally-run training days and self-paced e-learning modules.
+The Diploma of Government completed by all graduates counts towards credit points for the completion of a Graduate Diploma or a Masters in Public Administration at the University of Canberra.